peternjeru/proxyapi-pvp/readme.txt

 Use PHP v5.6 or later.

 = Can someone on Daraja API use this plugin? =
-No, you need to be aboard Proxy API to be able to use this plugin.
+No, you need to be aboard ProxyAPI to be able to use this plugin.

 = Does this plugin process M-Pesa callbacks? =
 Yes, the plugin is set up to directly receive callbacks from both Daraja and ProxyAPI and process each separately for the same transaction

 = Does this plugin have a separate M-Pesa transactions table? = No, the plugin places the transaction details directly as metadata into the order.
-This enables for a simpler and more convenient way to view MPesa results
+This enables for a simpler and more convenient way to view MPesa results.
+But in case you need to check all transactions or get a separate list of transactions, you have access to the [ProxyAPI portal](https://api.proxyapi.co.ke/) where you get a list of all Pay via ProxyAPI transactions sent through it and their current status (whether they were succesful or not).

 = Does the plugin automatically complete transactions? = Yes, depending on the result received from Daraja or ProxyAPI.
 If a transaction returned a failed error code, the equivalent order is marked as failed too.
 If the transaction was a success, the equivalent order will be assigned the MPesa Transaction ID. as its own unique Transaction ID and marked as complete.